jchidley/jchidley.github.io/_drafts/2020-11-18-Alpine-Linux-Raspberry-Pi-Router.md

 ## Instructions

+Network addresses will need to be adjusted.
+Don't forget, that if you're behind a private network, the 'Martian' addresses will need to be adusted in the firewall.

 Look at headless installation
 [GitHub - mesca/alpine_headless: Enable headless installation of Alpine Linux on Raspberry Pi](https://github.com/mesca/alpine_headless)
 [Raspberry Pi - Headless Installation - Alpine Linux](https://wiki.alpinelinux.org/wiki/Raspberry_Pi_-_Headless_Installation)